 Since this might be a delicate topic, you could control the situation better by discussing it in person as you will be able to add tonality to the words you chose to use.
 In addition, a live conversation is quicker so the other person does not have time to mull over the message that you sent and create negative feelings.

-If you deliver the same message in a live conversation, you are in a better position to control the situation and get the outcome that you want, all while minimizing the potential for negative reactions.
-This same logic can be used when dealing with delicate issues in personal relationships.
+If you deliver the same message in a live conversation, you are in a better position to control the situation and achieve the desired outcome while minimizing the potential for negative reactions.
+The same logic can be used when dealing with delicate issues in personal relationships.

 Applying to Sales Objections in Emails

 These same factors carry over to sales objections in that trying to get around the objection is a delicate subject.
-Your prospect is trying to get rid of you and you are trying to prevent that.
-If you handle that the wrong way, you could upset and annoy the prospect whom you are trying to sell to.
+Your prospect is trying to get rid of you, and you are trying to prevent that.
+If you handle that the wrong way, you could upset and annoy the prospect to whom you are trying to sell.

 Getting Around Sales Objections in Live Conversations